Telliee12/CS-230/README.md

 What did you do particularly well in developing this documentation?

 While developing this document I feel I did particularly well in my explanations of the Executive summary, Design constraints and the Domain model.
-I made sure I provided as much detail as possible to the client so that would have a full understating of what was going on.
+I made sure I provided as much detail as possible to the client so that I would have a full understating of what was going on.

 What about the process of working through a design document did you find helpful when developing the code?